-Selecting a game (highlight and click Select or double-click on game line) brings up the realtime display screens described in a later section.
+Selecting a game (highlight and click Select or double-click on game line) brings up the realtime display screens.
+Functions and operations on realtime session screen is described in Session Screens and Controls.

-Review Sessions
+Review

 The Review Sessions button brings up the session review screens for post-session analysis.
-These screens and controls are described in a later section.
+These screens and controls are described in Review.